 What’s more, organizations of all sizes are actively looking for resources that can help them develop an effective online marketing strategy with the skills and expertise to implement marketing automation software.
-The research data confirms that selecting and integrating CRM, inbound marketing and marketing automation software is a growing challenge for businesses of all size.
+The research data confirm that selecting and integrating CRM, inbound marketing and marketing automation software is a growing challenge for businesses of all size.
 And it’s one that won’t be resolved quickly or easily.

 Inbound marketing?
 CRM?
 Marketing Automation?
 What’s up?

 Today, software required for success with content marketing raises plenty of questions.
 For example, should an organization use just CRM software, inbound marketing or marketing automation software alone to achieve its objectives?

 Understanding the differences and similarities between each of these different kinds of software and terms is a great place to start to find answers.